 Keying someone’s car is the easiest crime coworkers can get away with.
-The weapon of choice for vandals are their own car and home keys.
-It’s hard to spot them using those keys even with parking lot security cameras.
-Which at times may or may not work.
-Unfortunate for most of us, employees who vandalize their coworker’s vehicles feel great satisfaction.
+The weapon of choice for vandals is their very own car or home keys.
+It’s hard to spot them using their keys, even with parking lot security cameras.
+Which, at times, may or may not work.
+Unfortunately, for most of us, employees who vandalize their coworker’s vehicles feel great satisfaction.
 With one stroke, they cause hundreds of dollars in damage.
 They also know it can cost you more than money.
-It can cause weeks of anguish and downtime dealing with repairs.
+It can cause weeks of anguish and downtime dealing with paint repairs.

 Most vandalizing coworkers like to key your car or truck’s coat of paint instead of causing other damage.
 Keying your car or truck can be easily accomplished.
 While walking past your vehicle with their eyes facing forward as they walk by.
-Disassociating any look of suspicious from a distance while scratching your car’s paint.
-Unfortunately, It’s rare for parking lot security cameras to be in the optimal position to see every vehicle.
-They are not designed to see from every possible angle to precisely view every vehicle.
-That leaves a lot of vehicles vulnerable to getting keyed or vandalized.
+Disassociating any look of suspicion from a distance while scratching your car’s paint.
+Unfortunately, it’s rare for parking lot security cameras to be in the optimal position to see every vehicle.
+They are not designed to see every possible angle in order to accurately view every vehicle.
+That leaves a lot of vehicles vulnerable to being keyed or vandalized.

 Vandals Take Joy In Your Anger and Confusion

 After reveling in your anguish, they may wait several days before they go after your car or truck again.
 They do not want to draw attention to themselves.
 They may even chime in to accuse someone else of walking too close to your vehicle.
 This is used to throw off the stink of their dirty deeds.
-Many will get a two for one satisfaction by frustrating the victim and accusing someone else.
+Many will get a two-for-one satisfaction by frustrating you and accusing someone else.
 That can be another coworker they have a private beef with.

-The only way to capture these sneaky and destructive coworkers is to have a video and audio record of them.
-Cameras should be positioned within your car, truck or SUV to capture as much as possible.
+The only way to capture these sneaky and destructive coworkers is to have a video and audio recording of them.
+Cameras should be positioned within your car, truck, or SUV to capture as much as possible.

 You may be surprised to find out who is vandalizing your car or truck.
 Sometimes it’s not a direct enemy or rival of yours.
 Sometimes it’s someone who wants your attention by spending time “helping” you find the perpetrator.